goooseman/titimer/README.md

 - [ ] Make a pluralization for seconds output (now the output is `1 seconds`)
 - [ ] Make an output string to output timer in `n hours n minutes n seconds` format (now the ouptut is `3600 seconds`)
 - [ ] Show a system notification when timer is finished, with an opt-out parameter
+- [ ] Package to single executable and provide a cask for homebrew